drchrispinnock/rpi-signer/README.md

 - Simple point to point network configuration so that it can be used with another machine (e.g. baker) on a spare network port

+setup.sh builds an image from a standard Raspbian OS image.
+It only works on Mac.

-To use, put files in the /boot/tezos directory:
+To use ths images, put files in the /boot/tezos directory:

 - authkey - the public key (Base58) of the authentication key
 - key1, key2, ... - the secret key of the keys you want to sign with